jetmore/swaks/testing/regressions/etc/README.txt

 export PERL5LIB=lib/authen-ntlm-local

 This will load a fake version of the module that will make swaks happy for the purposes of testing

 --

+Windows

+At the moment, no interactive tests are run.
+They currently require expect which seems to be a bear to install on Windows.
+All tests with INTERACTIVE in them are set to skip by run-tests.pl

+PAGER can be set if there's a useable pager, but because it's not obvious which pager to use (more and type are both CMD.exe builtins), check-env.pl won't complain if it's not set on Windows

+Swaks must end in .pl

+I ran the following getting my test environment set up.
+It's unclear if it's actually needed
+	assoc .pl=PerlScript
+	ftype PerlScript=C:\Strawberry\perl\bin\perl.exe "%1" %*
+	setx PATHEXT %PATHEXT%;.pl

+--